ibm-messaging/mq-dev-patterns/Node.js-OTel/README.md

 your queue manager, then you will need to add the public certificate of either your queue manager or the signing authority's to the key store.

 ## Building the containers
+I built and tested the containers on a Apple ARM64 machine and so created a custom MQ container following this [blog](https://community.ibm.com/community/user/blogs/richard-coppen/2023/06/30/ibm-mq-9330-container-image-now-available-for-appl)

 ```
     podman compose -f docker-compose.yaml build
 ```